 What Is Residential Burglary?

 Residential burglary is another form of burglary that is even more serious.
 Residential burglary is when a person enters or remains in the dwelling place of another person without permission or consent with the intent to commit a theft or felony.
 This law covers a person who invades an individual’s private residence or home.
 A person who enters an unlocked car without permission and takes some change commits a burglary.
 But if the car is parked inside a garage, the person has now entered the dwelling place of another - this is now a residential burglary.
 A residential burglary is a Class 1 felony punishable by four to 15 years in prison.
-Again, it is not a requirement under residential burglary that anything of value was taken, only that an individual intended to commit a felony or theft while entering a dwelling without permission or consent of the owner.
+Again, it is not a requirement under residential burglary that anything of value was taken, only that an individual intended to commit a felony or theft while entering a dwelling without permission or consent of the property owner.

 Other Theft and Burglary Offenses

-Mitchell S. Sexner & Associates LLC can help defend you if you are charged with a variety of other theft, robbery, and burglary offenses, including:
+A Chicago theft attorney from Mitchell S. Sexner & Associates LLC can help defend you if you are charged with a variety of other theft, robbery, and burglary offenses, including:

 - Carjacking

 Protect Your Rights.
-Call Now.
+Call an Experienced Criminal Defense and Theft Attorney in Chicago Now.